Slins-23/software-renderer/README.md

 - Check that deriving the yaw, pitch, and roll properly work by calling the function `Engine::Euler_GetAnglesFromDirection`

 - Properly handle the edge case for when vectors are antiparallel (point in opposite directions) within the 3D cross product function

+- Have a configuration file generated/updated whenever the user closes the program so that everything doesn't need to be redone on the next run.
+Also include a "Reset" button on the menu in order to reset the settings to the default settings.